 I'm a big fan of karaoke because I love to sing, but I know I'm not, like, great.
 Don't sign me up for The Voice or anything, but sit me on my mom's couch, with a glass of rose, some family that's down to let loose, and one of these mics in my hand?
 I'm golden.

 or my 80th Birthday Song to Grams.

 Other than karaoke, DANCING is one of those rare things that gets me totally out of myself, while at the same time making me feel like exactly who I am.
-I've been taking formal lessons at a studio on and off since 2009, but have been going regular for the past two years.
-NOW - after performing a few routines and attending weekly socials - I can say 'I'm not too bad for a white girl.' ;)
+I've been taking formal lessons at a studio on and off since 2009, and NOW - after performing a few routines and attending weekly socials - I can say 'I'm not too bad for a white girl.' ;)

 I'm learning to let go of my perfectionist tendencies.
 Furthermore, I'm learning to be aware of them and call them by name, so I can let them go.
 I find this to be a more common topic of conversation for me - and even wrote a posts on the subject entitled "The Problem with Over-Achieving".

 OMG!
 I really LOVED this game and hashtag when it first came out.
 These three weirdos about sum me up.
 A blend of Veda Sultenfuss and Mona Lisa Vito is proabably the most accurate, and a few different wackos could be substituted for Phoebe Buffay, but generally speaking - yep.